SUHASKOUSHIKKS/BEC456B-Linear-Integrated-Circuits-_4NI24EC180/README.md

 ## About Me

+## About Me

-I am Suhas Koushik, an engineering student with strong interest in analog electronics, circuit design, VLSI concepts, and simulation tools like LTspice.
-I actively work on understanding practical circuit behavior through laboratory experiments, analysis, and documentation.
+I am Suhas Koushik, an engineering student with a strong interest in analog electronics, circuit design, VLSI concepts, and embedded systems.
+I actively work on understanding real-time circuit behavior through simulations, laboratory experiments, and technical analysis using tools like LTspice and digital design environments.

+My learning approach focuses on combining theoretical knowledge with practical implementation.
+I regularly perform circuit simulations, analyze waveforms, study device characteristics, and document results in a structured and technical format.
+I am particularly interested in Linear Integrated Circuits, transistor-based design, and electronic system development.

+Through my academic work and lab experiments, I aim to strengthen my fundamentals in electronics, improve problem-solving skills, and build a solid technical portfolio.
+I maintain this repository to document my experiments, showcase my practical learning, and create a reference for future projects, research, and career opportunities in core electronics and VLSI domains.

 ## About this Repository